wowiamhere/angular-cli-example/README.md

 $ ng serve
 ```

-This will start [Angular-cli]'s server and will watch your files as you edit them automatically updating the view in the browser.
+This will start [Angular-cli]''s server and will watch your files as you edit them automatically updating the view in the browser.
 You will see something this in your terminal

 ![ng serve output][ng serve output]